davidluciolu/APASI/README.md

 # APASI
-The offical repository of [EMNLP 2025] Mitigating Hallucinations in Large Vision-Language Models by Self-Injecting Hallucinations
+This is the offical repository of [EMNLP 2025] Mitigating Hallucinations in Large Vision-Language Models by Self-Injecting Hallucinations.

+The camera ready paper, code and data are coming soon.